androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 Mathematics for Machine Learning

+- Essential Math for AI: Next-Level Mathematics for Efficient and Successful AI Systems (2023) by Hala Nelson
 - Mathematics of Machine Learning: Master linear algebra, calculus, and probability for machine learning (2025) by Tivadar Danka
 - Mathematics for Machine Learning (2020) by Marc Peter Deisenroth